 Qualified Vs. Non-Qualified Annuities

-When it comes to saving for retirement, there are a few different options to choose from.
+When it comes to saving for retirement, there are a few different options.
 One option is to invest in an annuity.
 Annuities can be either qualified or non-qualified, and each has its own set of rules and tax implications.

 - Qualified annuities are funded with pre-tax dollars and are not taxed until you begin making withdrawals.
 At that point, 100% of the withdrawals are subject to ordinary income tax rates.